 Diabeloop Obtains CE Marking for DBLG1

-The product allows T1D patients to better manage blood sugar and this news marks a big step in the direction towards the product’s release.
+The product allows patients with type 1 diabetes (T1D) to better manage blood sugar and this news marks a big step in the direction towards the product’s release.

 “With this certification, we’re getting closer to the market launch and will move towards a new funding round to support our international scaling and our ambitious R&D roadmap.
 We hope to do all that by the second quarter of 2019,” said Marc Julien, Diabeloop co-CEO and CFO.

 DBLG1TM was developed not only for patients, but with them, and functions thanks to a hybrid closed-loop system utilizing well-built algorithms.
 Conceived as a result of a research project on the artificial pancreas, the DBLG1TM System is a self-learning device that loops in AI technology to better serve diabetes patients.
 The device, worn externally, consists of a continuous glucose monitor (CGM), a patch insulin pump and a smartphone type terminal that operates as a user interface.

 Because it is linked to the continuous blood glucose monitoring system and insulin patch pump, it can predict blood glucose levels and command the insulin pump at an optimal rate.
 The system is uniquely customizable and seeks to reproduce the insulin-dispensing tasks of a pancreas so as to adapt to the physiology and lifestyle of every patient with T1D.

 A blood glucose result is sent to the patient via Bluetooth technology every five minutes, allowing the DBLG1TM to analyze collected data in real time to ensure the proper amount of insulin is administered.
 This new technology puts AI at the forefront of diabetes maintenance and blood glucose monitoring.